Herbal medicine and health food shops

 See also 'Packaged goods - average quantity' and 'Weighing equipment in use for trade' and contact your local trading standards service for further advice and assistance with weights and measures issues.

 There is a general requirement to display prices for retail goods on offer.
 However, if the goods can only be obtained as a result of a service (such as a consultation) there is no need to price the goods.
-However if your services have a 'fixed price' then it's generally considered best practice to have a price list available.
+However if your services have a 'fixed price' then you must provide your customers with price information (using a price list, for example).

 Prices you display must be accurate.
 It is an unfair commercial practice to give false or deceptive information about the price of goods, to omit material information about the price (such as compulsory additional charges or taxes) or if the value of any 'saving' displayed on a special offer was exaggerated.